codemagic-ci-cd/jira_integration_demo_project/README.md

 ## Notes about the Jira integration script

 ### Jira account and API token
-The script used curl requests to call the Jira API.
+The script uses curl requests to call the Jira API.

 You will need a Jira account and and API token which can be created at the following URL: